marcoroth/stimulus-lsp/README.md

 # Stimulus LSP

-Intelligent Stimulus tooling for Visual Studio Code
+Intelligent Stimulus tooling for Visual Studio Code and other editors which support the Language Server Protocol.

 ![](/assets/stimulus-lsp.png)